xapi-project/rrd-client-lib/README.md

     make parson
     make

+    make test
     ./rrdtest

 ## Parson

-The [Parson](https://github.com/kgabis/parson.git) library is included as a Git submodule.
+The JSON library [Parson](https://github.com/kgabis/parson.git) is included as a Git submodule.
 A submodule points to a specific commit in an external repository and does not track its master branch as this advances.
 Instead, it needs to be updated explicitly.

 ## Documentation - Overview